dev-harshhh19/Gamiex/README.md

 ## 🌟 **Platform Overview**

-Gaming Store is a professional-grade e-commerce platform designed specifically for gaming enthusiasts.
+Gamiex is a professional-grade e-commerce platform designed specifically for gaming enthusiasts.
 Built with modern web technologies and enterprise-level security, our platform offers a seamless shopping experience for premium gaming content.

 ### **🎯 Key Highlights**
 - **53+ Premium Games** across 6 major categories